East Singhbhum district: Economy

 East Singhbhum district has a leading position in respect of mining and other industrial activities in Jharkhand state.
 Jamshedpur, a leading industrial city of India, is the district headquarter of East Singbhum.
-An almost five-decade old copper refinery of Hindustan Copper Limited is in Moubhandar, Ghatsila, another town of the district.
+An almost five-decade old copper refinery of Hindustan Copper Limited is in Moubhandar, Ghatshila, another town of the district.
 The Singhbhum Shear Zone, a geological feature lying between river Subarnarekha on the northeast and Dhanjauri ranges on the southwest houses the mines of Copper and Uranium.
 Most notable copper mines are Banalopa, Badia, Pathargora, Dhobni, Kendadih, Rakha and Surda in Musabani.
 Of these, only Surda remains operational.
-Surda is currently operated by India Resources Ltd (www.Indiaresources.com.au), an Australian mining company.
 Uranium Corporation of India explores uranium in Jadugora, Narwapahar, Bhatin, Turamdih and Baghjanta.

 Chakulia, an important town in the southeastern part of the district, is famous for its rice mills, oil mills, washing soap factories, and bamboo production.

-In 2006 the Ministry of Panchayati Raj named East Singhbhum one of the country's 250 most backward districts (out of a total of 640).
-It is one of the 21 districts in Jharkhand currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Culture

-Santhali, Ho, Munda, Bhumij, Kudmali, Bengali, Odia and Hindi are the major languages spoken here.
 The most prominent festivals of the district are Durga Puja, Makar Sankranti, Sohrai, Mage Porob, Baa Porob, Hermuutu, Heroh Porob, Karam Porob, Jomnama Porob, Jomsuim and Kali Puja.
 While other festivals such as Sarhul, Karma, Tusu, Java, Hall Punhya, Bhagta Parab, Ropini, Bandna and Jani-Shikaar are also celebrated with pomp and joy.

 One tourist attraction is Chitreshwar temple situated in Chitreshwar village in Baharagora Block 12 km from Baharagora.
 The temple is said to be one of the largest natural Shiva linga.
 Many devotees of Shiva come daily.
 Chitreshwar temple is believed to have the largest Shiva linga after Lingaraja Shiva linga in Bhubneshwar.
 It has another temple called Bhuteshwar which is in Baharagora Block.
 Ghatsila a famous tourist spot is also situated in the district which was once inhabited by renowned Bengali novelist Bibhutibhushan Bandyopadhyay.
 Rankini Temple located near the mining town of Jadugora and Ghatshila are also worth mentioning.
 Goddess Rankini is held in high esteem and worshiped by the tribal and non tribal people inhabiting the district.